gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 ## Install EPEL repository

+EPEL (Extra Packages for Enterprise Linux) is an open source and free community based repository project that provides add-on software packages for Linux distribution including RHEL (Red Hat Enterprise Linux), CentOS, and Scientific Linux.

 Use the following command to enable EPEL repository and yum utils:

 `yum install epel-release yum-utils -y`